mumbleskates/bilrost/README.md

 comes with an additional guarantee that the resulting message value will re-encode to the exact same sequence of bytes, and that *every* different sequence of bytes will either decode to a different value or fail to decode.
-Any message type that *can* implement distinguished encoding *will* always encode in its distinguished form; there is not an alternate encoding mode that is "more canonical".
+Any message type that *can* implement distinguished decoding *will* always encode in its distinguished form; there is not an alternate encoding mode that is "more canonical".